bobdamit/lightburn/README.md

 ## SDC Body
 Logo and Config code
+Small radius so small slices are needed.
+That's a challenge - especially on the brass ones.
-- if keeping mxl branding, line up center with that.  otherwise, arbitrary
+- orientation is mostly arbitraray.
+Try to line up logo with side grills
 - Bottom of body in chuck (OD - don't scratch the body!)

 ## maudio Nova